-- Ensure that organisations can demonstrate how they work together to enable every child to have the best start in life by supporting integrated plans to: - o Reduce still births and infant mortality - Enable children to develop well in all areas: cognition, communication and language, social, emotional and physical development - Continue to invest in integrated early help maximising the use of Children's Centres so families have access to the support they need in their locality, in particular to enable them to be effective parents - Improve support to families through increased access to evidence-based parenting programmes targeted at those most in need.
+- Ensure that organisations will demonstrate how they work together to enable every child to have the best start in life by supporting integrated plans to: - o Reduce still births and infant mortality - Enable children to develop well in all areas: cognitive, communication and language, social and emotional and physical - Continue to invest in integrated early help maximising the use of Children's Centres so families have access to the support they need in their locality, in particular to enable them to be effective parents - Improve support to families through increased access to evidence-based parenting programmes targeted at those most in need.
 We will also ensure appropriate support is given to parents to enable them to provide an environment for their children that nurtures child development - Target specific vulnerable groups to ensure appropriate support is available to narrow the gap in social, education and health outcomes.
-These will include children of lone parents, those dependent on out-of-work benefits, previously looked-after children, children from families that do not speak English, teenage parents and their children, those in poor housing conditions, migrants/asylum seekers, victims of domestic violence, amongst others.
+These will include children of lone parents, those dependent on out-of-work benefits, previously looked-after children, children from families that do not speak English, teenage parents and their children, those in poor housing conditions, migrants/asylum seekers, victims of domestic violence, etc.

-Priority Mea asure Reduce the number of child dying before birth or before age of 12 months (Stillbirths Infant Mortality) the • Breastfeeding Improve the proportion of children who are ready for school at age 5 (physically emotionally, behaviourally cognitively) Child development at 2-2.5 years Healthy weight in 4-5 year olds (including underweight as well overweight/obese) School readiness (eg: Early Years Foundation score or equivalent to Emotional wellbeing of children looked after Tooth decay in children aged 5 Population vaccination coverage (various)
+Priority Measure Reduce the number of c dying before birth or be age of 12 months (Stillb Infant Mortality) fore the Breastfeeding Improve the proportion children who are ready school at age 5 (physica emotionally, behaviours cognitively) Healthy weight in 4-5 year olds (including underweight as woverweight/obese)